19bufordcarl/CarlRPG/Myth & Shadow/Economy/Detailed Prices/Detailed Price Master List.md

 # Detailed Price List
 Prices in [Standard Gear](../../Items/Standard%20Gear.md) take precedence in case of conflict.
 All costs are in [Coins](../Coins.md) (Imperial Silver Pieces) unless otherwise noted.
 This list is likely overly extensive.
 The most relevant sections are detailed in [Relevant Detailed Prices](Relevant%20Prices/!Relevant%20Detailed%20Prices.md).

-Reminder: Your first bedroll, backpack, coin pouch, and waterskin take no slots.
 ## Animal Trainer

 | Animal              | Slots | Cost |